Transformers (film series): Critical and public response

-With the exception of Bumblebee, common elements of the original film series received negative to mixed reception, such as the repeated formulaic plots, sophomoric and toilet humor, female character objectification, clichéd and controversial characterizations, racial and cultural stereotypes, overuse of MacGuffins, product placement, long running times, and excessive retroactive continuity changes.
+The film series has met with generally negative to mixed reception.
+With the exception of Bumblebee, common elements of the original film series were held in low esteem by critics, such as the repeated formulaic plots, sophomoric and toilet humor, female character objectification, clichéd and controversial characterizations, racial and cultural stereotypes, overuse of MacGuffins, product placement, long running times, and excessive retroactive continuity changes (or retcons).